-Marble is a prized, natural material and has been used for more than 2,000 years by artists and builders.
+Marble is a prized, natural material that has been used for more than 2,000 years by artists and builders.
 Its lustrous appearance, lasting quality and resistance to damage has made it a choice decorating material.
 Today, marble is one of the favorite natural stones for use as floor tiles, thresholds, window sills and countertops.
 Marble is available in a wide range of colors and shades, and the actual appearance is determined by the contaminants present when the rock was pressed and morphed.

 Stone thresholds are becoming more and more an integral part of the interior design of homes and commercial properties.
 Wherever a transition occurs between two different floor surfaces, a smooth saddle is often installed to make for easy passage.
 These thresholds also help protect against wear and tear along the edges of carpet and tile, and they prevent water seepage from the floor surface down into the substrate material.